apache/dubbo-website/content/en/blog/news/dubbo-graalvm-support.md

 ## Get Started

-For user's convenience, we provide the following demo in the [apache:2.7-native_image](https://github.com/apache/dubbo/tree/2.7-native_image) branch.
+For user's convenience, we provide the following demo in the [apache dubbo](https://github.com/apache/dubbo/) branch.
 In module dubbo-demo-native, dubbo's provider and consumer demos are given:

 ![](/imgs/blog/dubbo-graalvm-support/demo_path.png)